FluffyMaguro/SC2_Coop_Overlay/README.md

 * [sc2reader](https://github.com/ggtracker/sc2reader) was used as replay parser.

 # Change log
+* 1.9 - It's now possible to view analysis of older replays and switch between them freely

+      - Fixed the issue when the replay folder weren't located automatically on certain systems

+      - Replay analysis tweaked for more accurate stats

 * 1.8 Replay analysis tweaks and improvements, start up notification, better logging, and bug fixes.

 * 1.7 Colors can be changed via the config file.
 Bug fixes.